project-bitmark/bitmark/README.md

 Project Bitmark is a multi faceted project which aims to provide:

 1. A ** stable cryptographic currency network** which balances the requirements of all parties involved.
-2. A **far reaching adoption initiative** under the guise of novel reputation+currency system called [Marking](https://github.com/project-bitmark/marking/wiki)
+2. A **far reaching adoption initiative** guided by the vision of a novel reputation+currency system called [Marking](https://github.com/project-bitmark/marking/wiki)

 This repository contains the Bitmark cryptograpic currency software, and a wiki which provides all details pertaining to the software, it's configuration and the rationale of all design decisions.